Presenting at History Camp

 • Sessions are 45 minutes.
 This includes Q & A, so you’ll want to make your presentation shorter than 45 minutes so that there is time for at least a few questions.

 • We stay on schedule.
 History Camp begins on time and each session begins and ends on time.
 A volunteer in each session will hold up time cards to help you know when your time is about up and at the end when your session is over and it’s time leave the room.
-If there are questions and continued discussion, feel free to continue that out in the hall or lobby, away from the session room.
+If there are questions and continued discussion, please move to the hall or lobby, away from the session room, to answer questions and discuss.

 • Be respectful of copyrights.
 If you have things that you don’t want to appear online, or are using materials copyrighted to others, do not include them in your slides or consider modifying your presentation to avoid them.
 Educational copyright fair-use can cover a wide array of primary source materials (always cite your sources!) but using publications, images, film or video, and/or music protected by copyright may prevent us from including your presentation in the on-demand replay materials.
 All speakers will be responsible and liable for the content of their presentation(s).

 • History Camp sessions are recorded and may be streamed to social media and placed in our archive.
-At History Camp Boston at Suffolk Law School, there is video recording capability in most rooms, and if your session is in one of those rooms, it will be recorded and made available online for others to discover and enjoy.
-At other locations, we may bring recording equipment to record and make available some sessions.
+At History Camp Boston at Suffolk Law School, there is video recording capability in most rooms and your session will most likely be recorded and made available online for others to discover and enjoy.

 • Promotional uses.
 You agree to be in photos and videos of the event.
 In addition, History Camp® and The Pursuit of History® retains the right to use presentations, either whole or in parts, in related promotional materials in any media and for any term.